Gradient regularity for nonlocal double phase equations: Abstract

 \section{Abstract}

 This paper is devoted to investigating the interior $C^{1, \alpha}$ regularity of viscosity solutions to the nonlocal double phase equations

-where $2\le p\le q$, $s, t\in (0, 1)$ with $s\le t$, and $a(x, y)\ge0$.
-In the degenerate case, we solve the higher regularity issue raised by De Filippis-Palatucci [J. Differential Equations \textbf{267} (2019) 547--586].
-By assuming the Lipschitz continuity of the modulating coefficient $a$, we are able to prove that the gradient of solution is H\"older continuous, provided the distance of $tq$ and $sp$ is suitably small.
-The core challenges consist in precisely characterizing the subtle interaction among the pointwise behaviour of the coefficient $a$, the growth exponents and the differentiability orders.
+where $2\le p\le q$, $0<s\le t<1$, and $a(x, y)\ge0$.
+By assuming the Lipschitz continuity of $a(\cdot)$, we show that the gradient of solution is H\"older continuous, provided the distance of $tq$ and $sp$ is suitably small.
+As a key ingredient to this conclusion, the Lipschitz property of solutions is also established under weaker assumptions on the modulating coefficient $a(\cdot)$, which is of independent interest.
+Our results develop a nonlocal counterpart of the gradient regularity theory for classical double phase problems due to Colombo \& Mingione [Arch.
+Ration.
+Mech.
+Anal., 2015] and solve the higher regularity issue raised by De Filippis \& Palatucci [J. Differential Equations, 2019].
+The core challenges consist in precisely characterizing the subtle interaction among the pointwise behaviour of the coefficient $a(\cdot)$, the growth exponents and the differentiability orders.